NoBlackBoxes/LastBlackBox/course/versions/bootcamp/session_1/template.md

 #### Watch this video: [Transistors - MOSFETs](https://vimeo.com/1000873279)
 > Gate

-- [ ] **Task**: Measure the threshold voltage that opens your MOSFET gate.
+- **TASK**: Measure the threshold voltage that opens your MOSFET gate.
 Compare it to the "expected" range listed in the
 - The datasheet for your MOSFET can be found here: [IRF510](../../../boxes/transistors/_resources/datasheets/IRF510.pdf)
 <details><summary><strong>Target</strong></summary>
 The threshold for when current starts to flow through your MOSFET ("Gate-Source Threshold Voltage") should be between 2 to 4 Volts.
 However, the amount of current it allows will rise rapidly up to (and beyond) 10 Volts.
 Check the datasheet (Figure 3).